B-garces/Red-Team-VS-Blue-Team-Project/README.md

 # Blue Team Proposed Alarms and Mitigation Strategies
-- Blocking the Port Scan
+`- Blocking the Port Scan`
   - Alarm
     - An alert to be sent to the team for a 1000+ port connections within a hour
   - System Hardening
     - To run multiple port scans to see what ports are being opened and if any are being used maliciously
     - To make sure Firewall is up to date and to diminish any connections to the host

-- Finding the Request for the Hidden Directory
+`- Finding the Request for the Hidden Directory`
   - Alarm
     - For an alert on the system to detect if certain files and directory within the system are being accessed without permission
     - If these private files and directories are trying to be accessed more than 3 times the alert would then be sent to the team